AndreaGottardi/eventer/README.md

 	var eventer = new Eventer(true);
 ```

-Then you can accesso all the four methods exposed by Eventer objects.
+Then you can access all the four methods exposed by Eventer objects.
 To bind an event you simply need to call *bindEvent* linke this

 ```javascript